Afghan attacks kill U.S. diplomat, soldiers, others

 KANDAHAR, Afghanistan A car bomb blast killed five Americans, including three U.S. soldiers and a young diplomat, on Saturday, while an American civilian died in a separate attack in the east.

-The diplomat and other Americans were in a convoy of vehicles in Zabul province when the blast occurred, Secretary of State John Kerry said in a statement.
+The diplomat, whose name was not given, and other Americans were in a convoy of vehicles in Zabul province when the blast occurred, Secretary of State John Kerry said in a statement.

-The soldiers and the diplomat died in the blast along with a civilian employee of the Defence Department and Afghan civilians, Kerry said.
-His statement gave no overall death toll.

-The Washington Post identified the diplomat as Anne Smedinghoff, 25, citing her parents.
-Smedinghoff was Kerry's embassy guide and aide when he visited Afghanistan last month, the paper said.

 Local and international officials in the region said earlier that six people died in the blast: three U.S. soldiers, two U.S. civilians and an Afghan doctor.